tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-trees.rst

 .. open with here is the data structure you've used the most list -- this is a new data structure, they have pros and cons

+Throughout this course you have been using a list (both JavaScript and C#) to meet the needs of our various data requirements.
+Lists are great.
+They allow us to collect data together, and reference the contents by accessing their index.
+The majority of lists are unordered, but we learned to order them by using built in sort methods.

+Lists are fantastic for collecting together data, but to search for a specific piece of data in an unordered list you typically would use a simple search, which is O(n).
+Lists aren't less performant the larger they get.

+Today we will be introducing a new data structure that will allow us to easily use a Binary Search easily with our new data structure the Binary Tree.

 Binary Tree
 -----------
 Taking the example we saw for Binary Search let's turn it into a Binary Tree.